- Book Shop

 - Offer workshops

-Bagage was first born out of a play.
-In 2008, Mélissa Lefebvre taught drama in a high school in Montreal.
-She notices that there is no bridge between regular classes and reception classes.
+Baggage was first born out of a play.
+Mélissa Lefebvre teaches drama classes in a high school in Montreal.
+She noticed that there was no bridge between regular classes and reception classes.
 She then took up a challenge: giving a voice to these newcomers, even if they spoke neither French nor English.
 And the drama workshops have become a successful play.

 The play has therefore become a documentary, which includes interviews with these young immigrants, aged 12 to 17.
 They share their story of migration and adaptation.